Carrying the Heart of God

 - There is no direct prayer “against” the devil and his demonic forces in Daniel’s intercession.
 His prayers are focused on God as he came “before” Him “on behalf of” the people of Israel (see Daniel 9:3-19).
 This is not to say that the Spirit will not lead us to specifically address and resist demonic power on occasion.
 He will and does.
 But our focus is to be clearly set on God, not on the enemy.
 It is our faith in God’s character and His will, as we persevere in co-operating with Him, which drives back the darkness and advances the Kingdom of God.

-The point made here is that, while praying “against” the enemy may have some validity, there are more important key lessons we need to learn to be effective in spiritual warfare.
+The point made here is that, while praying “against” the enemy may have some validity, there are more important key lessons we need to learn to be effective in spiritual conflict.
 Often an over-emphasis on praying “against” the devil means we miss these more important lessons.

 Some have suggested that Daniel did not pray against demonic forces because he did not have any revelation on this issue.
 I do not hold to that view.
-Not only did Daniel, and the ancient Hebrew people, have a better understanding than we, as products of Western-world rationalism, do concerning the spiritual realm, but we have repeated examples throughout Scripture that spiritual warfare does not centre on praying “against” demonic spirits.
+Not only did Daniel, and the ancient Hebrew people, have a better understanding than we, as products of Western-world rationalism, do concerning the spiritual realm, but we have repeated examples throughout Scripture that spiritual conflict does not centre on praying “against” demonic spirits.
 The most notable example is Jesus Himself, whose victory in the Garden of Gethsemane and then on Calvary’s cross was achieved without praying “against” the devil.
 Jesus’ entire prayer life in those, most intense moments of battle, was completely centred on praying “to” the Father.

 - The first key lesson in Daniel’s prayer is what we call intercessory repentance.
 Daniel so identified with the sin of his people that he repented “on their behalf”.
 For example, Daniel repents, “we have not made our prayers before the Lord” (9:13), yet we know he was himself not guilty of this (6:10).